Yoyomanzoor/hypr-dotfiles/README.md

 The way color schemes work is via the script `$HOME/.config/ags/scripts/color_generation/applycolor.sh`.
 Check `$HOME/.config/ags/scripts/color_generation/pywal_to_material.scss` and `$HOME/.config/ags/scripts/color_generation/specials/_material_badapple.scss` to get an idea of the colors available.
 They are set using a `sed` command.

-To edit configs for whatever is being edited by `ags`, there are two ways of doing this:
-- edit the file in the template folder `$HOME/.config/ags/scripts/templates/`
-- make the `applycolor.sh` script edit a file that is imported into the config file, if the tool allows this

-For now I'm sticking with the former, even if the latter is more elegant.
+To apply the config edited by `ags`, the config could either be copied over to the application's config directory or the application can have it's config symlinked to ags.
+I'm sticking with the former at the moment.
+The advantage to the latter is that all of the configs for every application managed by `ags` could theoretically be placed in a single location for simpler organization.

 ### Arabic in terminals